 14 year olds can agree to electroshock and 16 year olds to psychosurgery, both without parental consent!

-The WA Mental Health Act has been under review and the new Bill is before Parliament to decide if amendments are needed.
-The Bill has been debated and voted on clause by clause in the lower house and it is expected the Bill will be before the upper house for debating and voting after mid-May 2014.
-Please take action to ensure that children are protected and parental rights are upheld.
+The WA Mental Health Act has been under review and the new Bill has just been lodged in parliament.
+The Bill could be passed in the lower house as early as the 13th November 2013.
+Please take action before then to ensure that children are protected and parental rights are upheld.
 Below are areas of grave concern:

 16 YEAR OLDS TO CONSENT TO PSYCHOSURGERY: Correctly banned in NSW and the NT for all ages, psychosurgery irreversibly damages the brain by incision, burning or inserting electrodes through which an electrical current is sent as in deep brain stimulation (DBS).
 It can cause memory loss, irreversible brain damage, bleeding in the brain and post-operative death.
 The new WA Bill allows for a 16 year old child, if considered by a psychiatrist to have the capacity to consent, to consent to psychosurgery.
 Parental consent is not needed.
 Once the child has consented it goes before a Mental Health Tribunal (MHT) for approval.
 Parental consent is also not needed for the MHT to approve the psychosurgery.
 The MHT can make an order excluding anyone (including parents) from this or any other hearing if any person including the treating psychiatrist says it is not in the child/adults best interest for them to attend the hearing and the Tribunal agrees.